 Reasons to covert -

-One can go for the conversion of LLP into Private Company can be for following reasons -
+One can go for the conversion of LLP into a Private Company can be for the following reasons -

-- Proper organised corporate structure, which ultimately results in more credibility
+- Proper organized corporate structure, which ultimately results in more credibility

 - In case the owners have a vast vision to operate the business, a private limited firm is the best platform to start with

 - Attracts investors as there is no compulsion or becoming a partner or owner.
-The investor can be simply act as share holder
+The investor can simply act as a shareholder

 - Attracts foreign findings as well